 4.5 NRA – Traffic Survey

 a.
-An up to date, traffic survey of the area concerned should be undertaken within 12 months prior to submission of the Environmental Statement.
-This should include all the vessel types found in the area and total at least 28 days duration but also take account of seasonal variations in traffic patterns and fishing operations.
-AIS data alone will not constitute an appropriate traffic survey; radar and manual observations will ensure those vessels that are not required to carry and operate AIS are included, and it provides a true reflection of the base line marine traffic.
+An up to date, traffic survey of the proposed development area concerned should be undertaken within 12 months prior to submission of the EIA Report.
+This should include all the vessel and craft types found in the area and total at least 28 days duration but also take account of seasonal variations and peak times in traffic patterns and fishing operations.
+AIS data alone will not constitute an appropriate traffic survey; radar, manual observations and other data sources (e.g. for fishing and recreation) will ensure those vessels that are not required to carry and operate AIS are included, and it provides a true reflection of the base line marine traffic.

 b.
 However, to cover seasonal variations, peak times or perceived future traffic trends, the survey period may be extended to a maximum of 24 months.
 For all OREI developments, subject to the planning process, the survey may be undertaken within 24 months prior to submission.
-If the Environmental Statement is not submitted within 24 months an additional 14 days continuation survey data may be required for each subsequent 12 month period.
+If the EIA Report is not submitted within 24 months an additional 14 days continuation survey data may be required for each subsequent 12-month period.
 Should there be a break in the continuation surveys, a new full traffic survey may be required and the time period starts from the completion of the initial 28 day survey period.

 c.
 In the event of location specific issues being identified by the existing traffic survey and/or through consultation, additional surveys beyond the minimum outlined above may be required in order to support assessment of such issues.